 Does my attention-getter make my audience want to hear more?

 Except for the conclusion, your opening is the most important part of a speech.
 You have only a few seconds to gain the audience's attention and if you miss this golden opportunity, you may never catch up.

 (Note: an effective opening question is not How are you all doing today?
 Ask that if you must but then give your audience something else.)

 Do I state my key message in the first minute or two?

 That does not mean the first words out of your mouth should be "Today I'm going to talk about...."
 That is a boring opener.
 You are taking listeners on an audible trip so let them know the destination or purpose of your speech in the first couple of minutes.

 Can I refer to some people in the audience?

 Mentioning someone in the audience by name is guaranteed to draw attention to what you are saying.
 A good a technique is to work in references to listeners in the middle of your speech when minds tend to wander.

 If you don't know anyone in your audience, do some research ahead of time to find out the interests of one or two people.
 Even a brief comment will perk up your audience.
-For example, if you meet someone in your audience who is from North Dakota, you might say, The reaction to our first project was as cold as January in Jim Tate's hometown in North Dakota.
+For example, if you meet someone in your audience who is from Montana, you might say, The reaction to our first project was as cold as January in Jim Tate's hometown in Montana.
 Sprinkle tiny references throughout your speech to people in your audience to retain listeners.